bbusemeyer/research_tools/pages/editors.md

 Splitting screen with `:vsplit` and `:split`.
 Use `<ctrl-W> + i,j,k,l` to move between them `<ctrl-W> + Shift + I,J,K,L` to move them.

+`:e` to edit a different file, no argument will reload the current one.

+`ctrl-l` will refresh the screen, sometimes is useful if something messed up.

 `f` and `F` search forward and backward in the line. `;` will repeat it.

 `%` will jump between a pair of brackets or parentheses.